sebastinas/pyrelic/README.md

 # Python bindings for relic

-`pyrelic` provides Python bindings for [relic](https://github.com/relic-toolkit/relic).
+`python-relic` provides Python bindings for [relic](https://github.com/relic-toolkit/relic).
 Note though, that the bindings are driven by my personal needs and they do not cover the full `relic` API.

 ## Dependencies